marcelcases/nonlinear-optimization/README.md

 var
 x<sub>1</sub>, x<sub>2</sub>

-Is convex?
+TODO: Is convex?

-Testing with different initial points and SLSQP, the following happened:
+Testing with different initial points x<sub>0</sub> and SLSQP method on Scipy,
 * (x1, x2) = (10, 10) is a **feasible initial point**, and returns the results:
     + Optimal p* = 2.0
     + Coordinates (x1, x2) = (1.0, 1.0)
 * (x1, x2) = (0, 0) is a **non-feasible initial point**.
 The solver threw the message `Positive directional derivative for linesearch`, meaning that the optimizer got into a position where it did not manage to find a direction where the value of the objective function decreases.

-After running the solver with the Jacobian input and the feasible initial point above, the obtained results were the same, with just 9 Jacobian evaluations `njev`, as compared to 73 function evaluations `nfev` without the Jacobian method.
+After running the solver with the Jacobian input and the feasible initial point above, the obtained results were the same, with just 9 Jacobian evaluations `njev` and 40.96ms, as compared to 73 function evaluations `nfev` and 25.06ms without the Jacobian method.

 The plot of the objective function is as follows: